 Pay tables matter for video poker games.
 Bonus Poker variations give you more money for 4 of a kind hands with aces or small cards.
 To balance this, the prizes for more common hands are reduced.
 While this does not affect the odds over the long term, it does make the games more volatile.
 Multi-hand games draw up to 100 hands based on your initial held cards; this means you bet less per hand – though have a lot more chances to hit a big score.

-Whether you play Jacks or Better, Deuces Wild, Joker Poker, or any of the Ultimate x (multiplier) style games – video poker has great odds if you learn the perfect strategy.
+Whether you play Jacks or Better, Deuces Wild, Joker Poker, or any of the Ultimate x (multiplier) style games – video poker has great odds – that is, if you learn the perfect video poker strategy.

 Keno has terrible odds.
 Each game can cost anywhere from 5% to 15%+ of your bet.
 Make sure you are getting the entertainment you paid for, plus a shot at a big prize before playing Keno in Michigan’s casinos.